rahulkumar75/Steganography/README.md

-Welcome to [Stego-Image]!

 ## Description
-This is a brief description of our website.

 This Website Stego-Image, Safeguarding Communication with Image Steganography with Cryptography(AES) Algorithm.
 Stego-Image offers a cutting-edge solution by harnessing the power of steganography to conceal sensitive information within innocent-looking images.